Designers Print Glossary

 Cover Ink: Ink used for cover portion of printed piece.

-Camera Ready Art: Document ready to be photographed and printed - this is the final version.
+Camera Ready Art: Document artwork ready to be photographed and printed - this is the final version.
 Color should be separated and a composite of the separations included as a pre-press printing guide.

 Half Tones: Basic black and white image reproduced as dots.